yemressimsek/DETECTING-CAR-MODEL/README.md

 # DETECTING-CAR-MODEL
 **About The Project**
 The project aims to detect model and brand of cars.
-Also,it gives a ads detected cars in "sahibinden.com".
+Also,it gives ads detected cars in "sahibinden.com".

 ## Interface